 Chemical Incompatibility: Silicone can react with paint, causing discoloration, blistering, or deterioration.

-Aesthetic Issues: Silicone’s glossy texture can compromise the intended finish of your paint job.
+Aesthetic Issues: Silicone's glossy, non-sagging texture can compromise the intended finish of your paint job.

 Q: Can you share real-world examples of silicone causing painting issues?